What does a UX designer do?

-- Audience: Who are we you solving it for?
+- the Audience: Who are we you solving it for?
 Ideally, we’d go from a broad definition of an audience to sketching a user persona, hopefully, based on some solid data.

-- Solution: What are the solutions that you are creating for them?
+- the Solution: What are the solutions that you are creating for them?
 How will these solutions create value for the users?

-Market Research in the user experience design process
+Market research in the user experience design process

-In the best case scenario, usually you, the founder, need to provide this type of research, that should include:
+In the best case scenario, usually you, the founder, need to provide this type of research, and that should include:

 - Market analysis